 Now, tell me, as a reader, which URL will you prefer to click through?
 Probably, the second one, right?

 The reason is very clear, as users can’t really guess the content topic of the unclear first URL.
 In contrast, the second example is able to imply the content clearly, and readers also get an idea about what they will get from the page.

 So, while creating URLs, ensure keeping the humans in your mind.
 So, let’s see the factors that you can consider while creating SEO-Friendly URLs.

 - Always include the target keyword in the URLs.
 Optimize your header, meta description, and title tags with target keywords.
 Also, do the same with the URLs.

 - Keep the URLs short as it is easier to index than longer ones.
 Try to keep the URLs in between 5 words.
 Still, if you have to go more, instead of chopping the entire phrase, you can eliminate the extra words like “the,” “and,” etc.

 - Use separators like dash to separate each word.
 This makes the URLs more readable and less likely to be misread by both the search engines and readers.

 - Write the URL in lowercase letters.

 You will have to check a number of technical SEO elements during your next SEO audit.
 Being proactive about these elements.
 Don’t carry the tendency of considering a few of them and ignore the rest.

-If once you understand the basics, a technical SEO audit will be easy to do.
-Hopefully, you are well informed now about the elements that need to be checked during the audit.
+Once you understand the basics, a technical SEO audit will be easy to do.
+Hopefully, you are well informed about the elements that need to be checked during the audit.
 Now it’s time to make your own audit!